 APA 6th Edition

-The APA Style rules don't prohibit hyperlinks in references; however, the examples shown in the Publication Manual of the American Psychological Association (American Psychological Association, 2010) and in the APA Style Blog aren't hyperlinked, and Lee (2015) explained that
+The APA Style rules don't require hyperlinked URLs in references, but the rules don't prohibit them either.
+The examples shown in the Publication Manual of the American Psychological Association (American Psychological Association, 2010) and in the APA Style Blog aren't hyperlinked, and Lee (2015) explained that

 aesthetics are also a concern.
 The default formatting for links in many word-processing programs, including Microsoft Word, is to make them blue and underlined.
 Although this makes the links stand out, it can also make them look distracting or hard to read, especially if the paper has been printed out.
 Thus, we remove the underlining from the link and set the font color to black. (para.
 3)

 If you are unsure of what formatting to use, please check with your instructor regarding his or her preference, and then be consistent within the document.
 For more information, please refer to "Should Links Be Live in APA Style?" from the APA Style Blog.
 Please also see "Should Hyperlinks Be Used in APA Style?" for information on how to turn off the automatic hyperlinking function Microsoft Word 2010.

 Lee, C. (2015, April 21).
 Should links be live in APA Style?
 [Blog post].
 Retrieved from http://blog.apastyle.org/apastyle/2015/04/should-links-be-live-in-apa-style.html